Youth Justice Prevention and Early Intervention Services

 Interface Reentry Services

+Interface Reentry Services are provided to Probation-referred adult clients county-wide.
+This program is the first Pay for Success project in Ventura and is one of three Pay for Success projects supported by the California Board of State and Community Corrections.
 This project is designed with the objectives of promoting family stability and economic opportunity for those on formal probation while improving public safety and reducing recidivism.
 Many services are available to both client and immediate family members.
 Individuals gain access to services that support them in leading healthy and productive lives.
-All services are free of charge, individualized to meet the client’s needs and offered at convenient locations throughout Ventura County.
+All services are free of charge, individualized to meet the client’s needs, and offered at convenient locations throughout Ventura County.
+(Closing Out Winter 2022)